frequency-chain/frequency/designdocs/provider_registration.md

 legitimateness is through a fee that is high enough to discourage malicious actors.

 ### Archival Provider Information
-If consumers want to examine provider registration / unregistration events, they must fetch them from an archival node.
-This document does not outline an RPC for fetching registration / unregistration events.
+If consumers want to examine provider registration / deregistration events, they must fetch them from an archival node.
+This document does not outline an RPC for fetching registration / deregistration events.

 ## Alternatives
 ### Provider Fees